 As can be seen from the graph above, the number of pupils attending the English stream Foundation Phase at Ysgol Llys Hywel has been lower than those attending the Welsh stream.
-The number or pupils attending the Welsh stream Foundation Phase at Ysgol Llys Hywel has ranged between 8-15 pupils during January 2014-2018 whereas pupil numbers in the Welsh stream have increased from 36 pupils in January 2014 to 57 pupils in January 2018.
+The number or pupils attending the English stream Foundation Phase at Ysgol Llys Hywel has ranged between 8-15 pupils during January 2014-2018 whereas pupil numbers in the Welsh stream have ranged between 36-57 pupils.